walkermiller/api-gw-to-ecs-s3/README.md

 ## Overview

 This project uses the AWS CDK to generate and deploy cloudormation.
-To Deploy, you can run the command `cdk deploy` from within the directory (you will need to [install cdk](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) `npn imstall -g aws-cdk`).
+To Deploy, you can run the command `cdk deploy` from within the directory (you will need to [install cdk](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) `npm imstall -g aws-cdk`).

 ## Objectives
 - *Keep it private.* For demo purposes, the APIGateway is public, but everything else is private: S3, the NLB, and ECS.
 You can change the API Gateway peice to be private as well.